leopoldcambier/ICMEPythonWorkshop2023/index.md

   - Plotly

 ## Additional Resources
 More information on the class can be found [here](https://icme.stanford.edu/icme-summer-workshops-2023-details#02).
 Register [here](https://icme.stanford.edu/icme-summer-workshops-2023-fundamentals-data-science).

+The class will take place on [Zoom](https://stanford.zoom.us/j/99081966671?pwd=QitGZktCV2JQcSsvU284c3JlenY4UT09).

 We will be answering questions posted on [Piazza](https://piazza.com/stanford/summer2023/icmeintropythonworkshop).